phax/ph-jaxb-pom/README.md

 # Gradle usage

-As Gradle does not support Maven profile activation by JDK version, this section outlines the includes per JDK version.
+As Gradle does not support Maven profile activation by JDK version, this section outlines the includes per JDK version (as of ph-jaxb-pom 1.0.1).

 With JDK 8, include the following dependencies:
 * org.glassfish.jaxb:jaxb-core:2.2.11